jakub-snk/metakraken/README.md

 # MetaKraken pipeline created for the 2024 Clinical Genomics P&S at ETHZ

 * Uses the Projects [MetaTrinity](https://github.com/CMU-SAFARI/MetaTrinity) and [kraken2](https://github.com/DerrickWood/kraken2) to increase speed of metagenomic analysis.
-* Tested with 50GB db built with fna files obtained from [Metalign](https://github.com/nlapier2/Metalign) setup\_db.py script.
+* Tested with 50GB db built with fna files obtained from [Metalign's](https://github.com/nlapier2/Metalign) setup\_db.py script.
 * Tested with SRR2584863.fastq file obtained from [NCBI](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR2584863&display=metadata).

-Easiest way to run this project (most of those are obtained from the bioconda channel)
+Easiest way to run this project is using Anaconda, most of those packages are obtained from the bioconda channel.
+Also you need to clone the MetaTrinity repository (by default the run_kraken.py script assumes that MetaTrinity is cloned inside the current working directory).

 ```
 conda install kmc